AltitudeAngel/Protocols/UTM/FlightDeclaration.md

 Interested Party&#39;s endpoint, the Originating Party should continue to retry to send the message until the flight&#39;s endTime has passed.
 It is expected that there will be a delay between reties.

-The Interested Party can set the shouldRety flag in the returned error message to false if it receives a message it is unable to process and having the Originating Party resend the message unchanged will not help mitigate this problem – e.g. if the message fails validation.
+The Interested Party can set the [shouldRetry](#errorMessage) flag in the returned error message to false if it receives a message it is unable to process and having the Originating Party resend the message unchanged will not help mitigate this problem – e.g. if the message fails validation.